-Meltdowns After UK Makes A-Levels Harder, In Order To Keep Up With Countries Like Singapore
+Results Of UK’s Move To Make A-Levels Harder In Order To Keep Up With Countries Like Singapore

 Singaporeans often debate on the difficulty of our education system and whether having such tough examinations is really necessary.

 Well, the United Kingdom government seems to think it is.

 A major change is the replacement of a module by module assessment.